fox-it/dissect.target/README.md

 allow easy access to various data sources inside disk images or file collections (a.k.a. targets).
 For more information, please see [the documentation](https://docs.dissect.tools/en/latest/projects/dissect.target/index.html).

+## Requirements

+This project is part of the Dissect framework and requires Python.

+Information on the supported Python versions can be found in the Getting Started section of [the documentation](https://docs.dissect.tools/en/latest/index.html#getting-started).

 ## Installation

 `dissect.target` is available on [PyPI](https://pypi.org/project/dissect.target/).